drupol/master-thesis/src/thesis/3-tools.typ

 @guixwebsite is an advanced package manager, designed to provide reproducible, user-controlled, and transparent package management.
-It leverages functional programming concepts to ensure reproducibility and reliability, using the GNU Guile #cite(<guile>, form:"normal") programming language for its core daemon, package definitions and system configurations #cite(<courtes2013functional>,form:"normal").
+It leverages functional programming concepts to ensure reproducibility and reliability, using the GNU Guile #cite(<guile>, form: "normal") programming language for its core daemon, package definitions and system configurations #cite(<courtes2013functional>, form: "normal").

 Central to Guix's philosophy is the concept of reproducible builds and environments.
 This ensures that software can be built in a deterministic manner,